-- During the nine months ended January 31, 2025 the Company acquired an option to earn a 60% interest in the Kraaipan Gold Project, Botswana, by spending US\$5 Million prior to June 30, 2027, including a commitment to spend US\$1 million by June 30 2025.
-As at February 28, 2025 the Company has incurred project expenditures of approximately US\$0.4 million. - During and subsequent to the nine months ended January 31, 2025 the Company initiated exploration at the project including completion of 24 reverse circulation (RC) drill holes, Remote Mapper airborne magnetic surveys, orientation soil sampling and structural mapping of available outcrops.
-On February 27, 2025 the Company announced that planned Remote Mapper surveys were approximately 80% complete and that an reverse-circulation drilling program intended to collect base of Kalahari and bedrock geochemical samples over identified targets is expected to commence in May 2025.
+- During the year ended April 30, 2025, the Company acquired an option to earn a 60% interest in the Kraaipan Gold Project, Botswana, by spending US\$5 million on exploration expenditures prior to June 30, 2027, including a commitment to spend US\$1 million by June 30 2025 and an additional US\$2 million by June 30, 2026.
+As at August 14, 2025, the Company has incurred project expenditures in excess of US\$1.0 million. - During and subsequent to the year ended April 30, 2025, the Company initiated exploration at the project including reverse circulation (RC) drill sampling, Remote Mapper airborne magnetic surveys, orientation soil sampling and structural mapping of available outcrops. - On May 21, 2025, the Company announced the start of a three month RC drill sampling program comprising up to 220 RC holes intended to collect base of Kalahari and bedrock geochemical samples over identified targets throughout the property.
+On July 2, 2025, the Company announced completion of 66 drill holes in the first 22 day drilling rotation.
+A total of three 21 day drilling rotations are expected with a 10 to 14 day break between rotations.